 Our thinking about leadership went off the rails when we over reacted to Japanese business success in the 1970s.
 Recognizing that efficient execution was no longer enough, we demanded more innovation and condemned managers for being bureaucratic.
 Instead of upgrading management, we reacted emotionally, replacing managers with leaders.

-Managers were tarred and feathered with language previously used to describe management styles.
+Managers were tarred and feathered, from the early 1980's onwards, with language previously used to describe management styles.
 Prior to the Japanese invasion, we said that managers could initiate structure or show consideration for people, be task oriented or people oriented, theory X or theory Y. To punish managers for letting us down, we blessed leaders with the good guy styles and damned management with the bad guy ones.
 The next step was to portray leaders as transformational and managers as transactional.
 Management henceforth became a virtual four letter word.

 This whole train of thought has been a disaster.
 Newly labelled "leaders" got stuck with the impossible demand to be cheerleaders while management was painted into a dark corner where nobody wanted to be seen dead.
 If managers weren't quite in the grave yet, Abraham Zaleznik buried them by claiming that they were different types of people.
 They apparently lacked empathy and were control freaks who could only motivate employees with "rewards, punishments, and other forms of coercion."
 2 John Kotter attempted to save management with a functional definition.
 Management, he claimed, deals with complexity while leaders focus on change3.